AndersDeath/diary2/000-current.md

 Today I god all creds to Mostmag project.
 I'll not change something, but It'll be more convenient.
 Also I had a screening interview with Booking, which is interesting.
 Probably The will send some interesting links to me.
 I have doubts that I will pass tests, but I will try doing it well.
 By the way, yesterday I was on webinar by University of London.
 It looks lke I have a chance to get oline degree.
 I returned to doing programming tasks every day.
 I need to improve my mind in this case.
 So, In general the day was good.

 # 26 January - Thursday - Yerevan - 119 day of immigration
 I was on podolog today.
 It looks like my feet became better.
 The rest of the day I was working on DR SMILE's tasks.
-Tomorrow I am going to start working
+Tomorrow I am going to start working english scenario.